dotnet/orleans/src/Documentation/Advanced-Concepts/Powershell-Client.md

 [GrainClient](https://github.com/dotnet/orleans/blob/master/src/Orleans/Core/GrainClient.cs) in a set of convenient commands making possible to interact with not just
 [ManagementGrain](https://github.com/dotnet/orleans/blob/master/src/OrleansRuntime/Core/ManagementGrain.cs) but any `IGrain` just as a regular Orleans application can by using Powershell scripts.

-These Cmdlets enable a series of scenarios from start maintenance tasks, tests, monitoring or any other kind of automation by leveraging Powershel scripts.
+These Cmdlets enable a series of scenarios from start maintenance tasks, tests, monitoring or any other kind of automation by leveraging Powershell scripts.

 Here is how to use it: